Create and Save a Game Properly

 • Returns the ID of the new game.

-Ignite CLI isolated this concern into a separate file, x/checkers/keeper/msg_server_create_game.go, for you to edit:
+Ignite CLI isolated the create a new game concern into a separate file, x/checkers/keeper/msg_server_create_game.go, for you to edit:

 Copy func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) { ctx := sdk.UnwrapSDKContext(goCtx) // TODO: Handling the message _ = ctx return &types.MsgCreateGameResponse{}, nil } x checkers keeper msg_server_create_game.go View source